 The Everest 2014 season was full of tragedy with 19 deaths from an ice serac release off the West Shoulder of Everest onto the Khumbu Icefall.
 Shameful exploitation and thin coverage of the real story by the general media created unnecessary drama where the focus should have been on the victims and their families.

 There were 121 summits from the North and 4 from the South.
-There were 19 deaths on the South.
-Read my 2014 season recap here.
+There were 19 deaths in the South.
+Read my season recap at this link.

 2015: 18 Deaths, an Earthquake, and NO Summits